Proxy Voting Policies

 An Independent, Objective Approach to Proxy Issues

 The Firm maintains its own proxy guidelines for U.S. domestic proxy voting issues.
 ERISA accounts will be voted in accordance with the Firm’s U.S. Domestic Proxy Guidelines; as such guidelines include ERISA-specific guidelines and requirements.
-Guidelines are available as described below.

 The Firm provides and maintains the following standard proxy voting guidelines: